ITM Platform - Projects Programs Portfolio

 Predictive life cycles are the most established model in project management.
 They operate on a core assumption: the scope, schedule, and cost can be defined with reasonable confidence early in the project, and the team’s job is to execute against that plan.

-Work is organized into sequential phases - requirements, design, build, test, deploy - where each phase produces a defined output before the next one begins.
-Gantt charts are the native planning instrument here, with task dependencies, milestones, and baselines providing the control framework.
+Work is organized into sequential phases — requirements, design, build, test, deploy — where each phase produces a defined output before the next one begins.
+Gantt charts are the native planning instrument, with task dependencies (finish-to-start, start-to-start, and other combinations), milestones, and baselines providing the control framework.
 Because each phase tends to require different expertise, team composition often shifts as the project progresses.

 Scope changes in a predictive life cycle are not forbidden, but they are treated as formal events.
 A change request triggers a review of the plan, an impact analysis on schedule and budget, and explicit approval before the new plan takes effect.
 This rigor is precisely the point: it protects the project from uncontrolled drift and gives stakeholders confidence in forecasts.